RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 -  The rock-dkms loadable kernel modules should be installed using a single rock-dkms package.

 - ROCm v3.9 and above will not set any *ldconfig* entries for ROCm libraries for multi-version installation.
-Users must use *LD_LIBRARY_PATH* to load the ROCm library version of choice.
+Users must set *LD_LIBRARY_PATH* to load the ROCm library version of choice.

 **NOTE**: The single version installation of the ROCm stack remains the same.
 The rocm-dkms package can be used for single version installs and is not deprecated at this time.